openlab-at-city-tech/openlab/wp-content/plugins/tablepress/readme.txt

 == Description ==

-TablePress allows you to easily create and manage beautiful tables.
-You can embed the tables into posts, pages, or text widgets with a simple Shortcode.
-Table data can be edited in a spreadsheet-like interface, so no coding is necessary.
-Tables can contain any type of data, even formulas that will be evaluated.
-An additional JavaScript library adds features like sorting, pagination, filtering, and more for site visitors.
+TablePress is the most popular and highest rated WordPress table plugin.
+It allows you to easily create and manage beautiful tables on your website.
+You can embed the tables into posts, pages, or other site areas using a block in the block editor.
+Table data can be edited in a spreadsheet-like interface, without any coding.
+Tables can contain any type of data, even math formulas that will be evaluated.
+Additional features like sorting, pagination, and filtering make it easy for site visitors to interact with the table data.
 Tables can be imported and exported from/to Excel, CSV, HTML, and JSON files.

+**Even more great features for you and your site’s visitors and priority email support are available with a Premium license plan of TablePress.
+[Go check them out!](https://tablepress.org/premium/)**

 = More information =
-Please visit the plugin website at [tablepress.org](https://tablepress.org/) for more information or a [demo](https://tablepress.org/demo/).
+Visit the plugin website at [tablepress.org](https://tablepress.org/) for more information, take a look at [example tables](https://tablepress.org/demo/), or [check out TablePress on a free test site](https://tablepress.org/demo/#try).
 For latest news, [follow @TablePress](https://twitter.com/TablePress) on Twitter.

-= Supporting future development =
-If you like TablePress, please rate and review it here in the WordPress Plugin Directory or support it with your [donation](https://tablepress.org/donate/).
-Thank you!

-= TablePress Extensions =
-Additional features and useful enhancements are available as separate plugins, called [TablePress Extensions](https://tablepress.org/extensions/), on the plugin website.

-Do you have a lot of tables?
-You can organize them in folders!
-[Wicked Folders Pro supports TablePress](https://tablepress.org/extensions/wicked-folders-pro/) and might be the right solution for you.

 == Screenshots ==